 However, if the apartment has not changed in size, the rent should be very close to what the previous tenant was paying and the apartment will still be stabilized.

 If you believe the deregulation happened prior to July of 2019, you’d need to get a hold of the documents the landlord used to justify the increase in rent.
 Once you have these documents, Himmelstein recommends hiring an expert to review them and inspect your apartment in order to give you an opinion about whether the work was actually done and if the costs reasonably reflect the improvements.

 “Experts like the contractor Christopher Leahy, who my firm frequently recommends to tenants, will be able to look at the apartment and with years of expertise in this area say whether the claims being made by the landlord are accurate,” Himmelstein says.

-"A landlord doesn't have to give you their renovation documents, but in all rent-stabilized leases and the first lease after an apartment exits stabilization, they're supposed to attach a rider explaining how they calculated the current rent, what the former rent was, and if they did any renovations and if so what they were,” Himmelstein explains.
+Your landlord isn't technically obligated to hand over details of their renovations, but there are several methods you could use to get them.
+“All rent-stabilized leases are supposed to come with a rider explaining how the rent was calculated, what the former rent was, and if they did any renovations and if so what they were,” Himmelstein says.

-Sam Himmelstein, Esq., represents NYC tenants and tenant associations in disputes over evictions, rent increases, rental conversions, rent stabilization law, lease buyouts and many other issues.
-He is a partner at Himmelstein, McConnell, Gribben, Donoghue & Joseph in Manhattan.
+Sam Himmelstein, Esq. represents NYC tenants and tenant associations in disputes over evictions, rent increases, rental conversions, rent stabilization law, lease buyouts, and many other issues.
+He is a partner at Himmelstein, McConnell, Gribben & Joseph in Manhattan.
 To submit a question for this column, click here.
 To ask about a legal consultation, email Sam or call (212) 349-3000.